mgzeke0/movie_classifier/README.md

 ### Pre compute features

 Prepare data and extract vectors for the single reviews by running

 `python -m train.prepare_dataset`

 This script first creates labels that are in a suitable format for ML models, then pre-computes and saves on disk a vector for each movie overview.
 The vectors are computed from the Universal Sentence Encoder downloaded before.

+You can find the pre-computed vectors [here](https://drive.google.com/open?id=1OiCfqyvJ43VSfJdkmVTl5qNV7tJcmVRc) to save time.

 ### Run Training